AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 # Application developer manual

+>[!NOTE]
+>
-Learning Manager V1 API is now deprecated.
-The V1 APIs will stop working from 28th February 2021.
+>Learning Manager V1 API is now deprecated.
 We recommend that you use V2 APIs to interact with Learning Manager.

 ## Overview {#overview}